bcallaway11/camp-resources/index.md

 ## Additional Materials

+The main resources for the material from today's workshop are

+* My paper [``Difference-in-Differences: A Practitioner's Guide''](https://arxiv.org/pdf/2503.13323), forthcoming at the *Journal of Economic Literature*

-A main resource for the material from today's workshop is my DID chapter in the *Handbook of Labor, Human Resources, and Population Economics*.
+* My DiD chapter in the *Handbook of Labor, Human Resources, and Population Economics*.
 The published (gated) version is available [here](https://link.springer.com/referenceworkentry/10.1007/978-3-319-57365-6_352-1).
 The (ungated) draft version is available [here](https://bcallaway11.github.io/files/Callaway-Chapter-2022/main.pdf).

 The material for today's workshop is a subset of the material that I taught at the Bank of Portugal earlier in Fall 2024.
 If you are interested, the full set of materials for that course are available [here](https://github.com/bcallaway11/bank-of-portugal).